-It is getting close to the time of year when we pull out all those pumpkin pie recipes.
+If you want to learn how to make pumpkin pie recipes, it is that time of year to get started.
 Soon we will be seeing the fields with a covering of bright orange.
 In October, parents and children will dig through the piles to find that perfect one for pumpkin carving.
 For this reason the big round orange pumpkins first come into our minds.
 Although these are grown primarily for Halloween jack o lanterns, they can be cooked and I have done so.
 They just do not have the flavor of some of the other ones.

 Like all orange pigmented vegetables, the orange pumpkin variety is rich in beta carotene.
 It is high in fiber and provides large amounts of vitamin C and potassium.
-The small orange sugar pumpkins are best for the pumpkin pie recipes and for overall cooking.
+If you are learning how to make pumpkin pie recipes, you will find the small orange sugar pumpkins are best for overall cooking.
 They are a little sweeter and have a better flavor for pumpkin recipes than the large orange varieties.
 Just cut off the top and bottom and scoop out the seeds.
 I then cut the pumpkin in strips and remove the peeling.
 Cut the strips into chunks and cover with a little water; simmer until tender.
 Drain any excess water and puree the pumpkin.
 Pumpkin halves can also be baked in the oven after scooping out the seeds.

 Pumpkins were an important food throughout the Americas long before Colonial times.
 Although most people throw out the seeds, when roasted they make a very delicious snack.
 To prepare the seeds, wash them thoroughly and dry them out.
 Bake the seeds on an oiled baking sheet for one hour at 250F degrees.
 The seeds are a good source of protein, fiber, iron, B vitamins and vitamin E.